rust-lang/book/second-edition/src/ch13-01-closures.md

 on what happens in the closure body.

-To illustrate situations where closures that can capture their environment are useful as function parameters, let's move on to our next topic: iterators.
+To illustrate situations where closures that can capture their environment are useful as function parameters, let’s move on to our next topic: iterators.